Botox for TMJ

 The main targets for Botox injections are the masseter muscles (on the sides of the jaw) and the temporalis muscles (in the temples).
 You can easily feel these if you clench your teeth.
 The pterygoid muscles are also involved in chewing and movement of the jaw.
 They are located on the inner surface of the jaw between the jaw and the back of the throat but are not typically treated with Botox except in severe cases.

-Botox for TMJBotox or Dysport treatments involve injections directly into the muscles.
+Botox or Dysport treatments involve injections directly into the muscles.
 The challenging part is that these muscles are located in areas with extremely complex anatomy including numerous important nerves, blood vessels, and other vital structures.

 The injections themselves are a very quick and easy process done during a routine office visit without any downtime.